 In a 2004 study published in the Journal of Neurobiology of Aging, coconut oil MCT’s increased cognitive ability in older folks with memory problems.
 MCT’s are able to give the brain fuel which it needs for cognitive processes.
 In addition to cognitive improvements, MCTs are known for their ability to increase energy, which is why it is one of the ingredients in “Bulletproof Coffee” (a recipe that includes coffee, MCT oil, and unsalted, grass-fed butter).

 Research suggests that B12 deficiency can be a cause of memory impairment.
 Some people are unable to make “intrinsic factor” in the gut, which is necessary for the absorption of B12 into the body.
 If you consider supplementing this B vitamin, consider using the sublingual form for enhanced absorption.
 NutraChamps also makes B-12 gummies so that the whole family can feel like their nutrition is on point!

 New research by a UCLA-led team of neuroscientists developed and studied a three-month trial of yoga and meditation on a group of people at risk for cognitive decline.
 The practice helped minimize the cognitive impairment which can precede dementia.
 In fact, the changes in brain activity observed using functional MRI testing were statistically significant!

 Not only can yoga improve cognitive function, but it is well known to enhance feelings of well-being and improve our reactions to stress (further preventing memory loss)!

-I hope this list of simple secrets to improve your memory (naturally) gives you the information and the motivation you need to start consuming the foods and making the lifestyle changes which will keep your mind engaged for years to come.
+I hope this list of simple secrets to improve your memory (naturally) gives you the information and the motivation you need to start consuming the foods and making the lifestyle changes that will keep your mind engaged for years to come.
 Remember, health is wealth!
 Put your health at the top of your priority list and the “return on investment” will be worth it!